 §1.
 Powers The President shall be the chief officer of the University and, subject to the Trustees, shall have general charge of the affairs of the University.
 The President shall be the presiding officer of the University Senate and the chair of every Faculty and Administrative Board established by the Trustees.
 His or her concurrence shall be necessary to every act of a Faculty or of an Administrative Board, unless after his or her nonconcurrence, the act or resolution shall be again passed by a vote of two-thirds of the entire body at the same or at the next succeeding meeting thereof.
-In all cases where there shall be nonconcurrence between the President and a majority of the faculty or Administrative Board present at the time, the names of those voting on each side shall be entered on the minutes and each member shall be entitled to have entered on the minutes his or her reasons for his or her vote.
+In all cases where there shall be nonconcurrence between the President and a majority of the faculty or Administrative Board present at the time, the names of those voting on each side shall be entered on the minutes his or her reasons for his or her vote.